Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 If the garment in question is good to go with the hot water immersion – here’s what to do:

 - Bring a large pot of water to a boil.
-While you’re waiting, get a clean cloth and carefully dab it on the berry stain.
+While waiting, get a clean white cloth and carefully dab it on the berry stain.
 Don’t wipe or press forcefully into the garment; this will cause it to bleed out and spread further into the textiles.

 - Hold the pot of hot water above the sink as high as possible.
 Pour a constant stream of boiling water to flush out the stain.
 Continue flushing until the stain is completely gone.